jhey/phenotypes/guides/01-index.md

 ---
-title: Introduction
+title: Hello 👋
 status: draft
 ---

-Phenotypes is Amino's design system—a repository of principles and modules that we use to design and build our products.
+Welcome to Phenotypes—Amino's design system.
+Phenotypes is a repository of principles and modules that we use to design and build our products.
 It's a central source of truth that facilitates clear communication and efficient workflows for designers and developers.

 Phenotypes treats the following topics as first-class concerns: